michaeljwright/tdd-fizzbuzz/README.md

 - Open Command Prompt

-- Create a new folder with:

-`mkdir tdd-fizzbuzz`
+- Go to the directory where you have your project i.e. C:\Projects

-- Checkout project with Git with this command:
+- Checkout project with Git with this command which will also create a folder:

 `git clone ttps://github.com/michaeljwright/tdd-fizzbuzz`

+- Go to the directory that was created with below command:

+`cd tdd-fizzbuzz`

 - Run the below commands to install: